 Congratulations on your engagement!
 Now comes the next step: planning the wedding.
-It can seem overwhelming, but with some organisation and a helpful checklist like this one below, you'll find it can actually be a really fun process and go smoothly.
+It can seem overwhelming, but with some organisation and a helpful wedding planning checklist like this one below, you'll find it can actually be a really fun process and go smoothly.

-The average couple plan their wedding in 13 months but it depends on your timeline - some do it in as little as six weeks!
+The average couple plans their wedding in 13 months but it depends on your timeline - some do it in as little as six weeks!
 We'd recommend you take at least 12 months to plan your wedding to make the process as manageable as possible.
 There's a lot to do, so breaking your to-do list down into monthly chunks can make everything seem that little bit more doable, taking away the stress and injecting the fun back into your wedding planning journey.

 With this wedding checklist, we start at 18 months before the big day and work right up until the day itself, letting you know what you should book or decide upon.
 This timeline can be condensed down (or stretched!) to suit however long you’ve got to plan your wedding, but for much shorter timescales, check out our guides on how to plan a wedding in six months, three months, and six weeks.

 To make it even easier, this list works hand-in-hand with the wedding checklist on the Hitched app.
 You can personalise your checklist with how long until your wedding, what tasks you need to do, and keep track by ticking them off as you go along.
-Here's our planning checklist for each stage of the wedding journey:
+Here's our wedding planning checklist for each stage of the wedding journey:

 - 18 Months to Go